kelr/practice-stuff/README.md

 #### Things here were for practice, I take no responsibility if the code blows up

 ##### maths
-Various code for some subpar algorithms to compute prime numbers, Mersenne Primes, Collatz iterations, etc.
+Various code for some subpar algorithms to compute prime numbers, Mersenne Primes, Collatz iterations, etc. Many of these functions may be used in project euler problems.

 ##### project_euler
 Project Euler Practice problems.
 The problems themselves are owned by Project Euler.
 Visit projecteuler.net for a list of all problems.